Targeting Your Global Ad Campaign: Translation, Localization, and the Global Accent

-No matter what language your commercial is in, the difference between success and failure hinges on more than the words in your script or a clever call-to-action.
-In fact, how the message is delivered can be what makes or breaks a great campaign.
+No matter what language your commercial is in, the difference between success and failure hinges on more than the words in your script or a clever call to action.
+In fact, how the message is delivered can be what makes or breaks a great global ad campaign.

 Localization vs Translation

-Translation is relatively straightforward and involves taking content created in one language and directly converting it into another language.
+Translation involves taking content created in one language and directly converting it into another language.
 Translation can be a cost-effective way to communicate simple information, such as that which would appear on packaging or signage.

-Simply translating a script from English into French, for example, can fail to account for the different forms of French that are spoken in different regions, including Quebec, New Brunswick, France and Africa among others.
-Throw in local variations in language use, grammar, dialect and tone and it quickly becomes apparent that a one-size-fits-all translation won’t cut it.
+Simply translating a script from English into French, for example, can fail to account for the different forms of French that are spoken in different regions, including Quebec, New Brunswick, France, and Africa, among others.
+Throw in local variations of language use, grammar, dialect, and tone, and it quickly becomes apparent that a one-size-fits-all translation won’t cut it.

-Localization is more complex, as it takes context into consideration, as well as the spirit of the entire message.
+Localization is more complex because it takes both context and the spirit of the entire message into consideration.

-Localization ensures that words, dialects, cultural and social conventions and more – are all considered so that the message will resonate with the specific needs of a local audience or market.
+Localization ensures that words, dialects, and cultural and social conventions are all considered so that the message will resonate with the specific needs of a local audience or market.
 It ensures the target audience will see the message as being specific to them, and it reduces the potential for audience rejection based on a lack of familiarity.

-Choosing localization when your message needs to be precise, such as on a website, in a marketing campaign, or when working with logos or slogans, as well as social media.
+Choose localization when your message needs to be precise, such as on a website, in a marketing campaign, when working with logos or slogans, or social media.